 Notice that the “voyage” was worthy of newspaper space!

 “James Dickson” was the sum total identification for that passenger.
 In what confidence may we claim him?
 Only by intuition; it feels right.
 Of course, that does not make it right.
-No matter, as you will see.
-The BC census, taken the year prior, enumerated only eight adult namesakes; Jim would make nine.7 What might prompt such a journey?
+The BC census, taken the year prior, enumerated only eight adult namesakes.7 It was not an easy trip to be taken lightly, so what might have prompted such a journey?
 A good possibility is that the referenced James Dickson may have been a miner, making his mark, out assessing Clayoquot coal, or Quatsino ore.

 Should James Dickson, on the Tees, not be Grandad, then he would, anyway, soon find himself on the Maquinna, to visit the same mining ventures.
 Routinely, even.
 Maquinna was how one got there.
 For certain, it would be official Dickson-Maquinna, by 1927, when he assumed Chief Inspector, beating Matt’s 1930s start.
 OK, the reality is, they were both venturing all over Vancouver Island, and all places, British Columbia.

 So, family, we always thought Hemmingsen–Dickson was consequent to a meeting at the University of British Columbia, in the late 1930s.
 It now seems quite possible that the family paths crossed on the Maquinna, or even the Tees, long before.

 Little wonder she adorned our wall.